samsung-cnct/kraken-lib/DEVELOPERS.md

 Please install [pre-commit](http://pre-commit.com/) to check your code against the ansible linter.

-Contributions to the K2 codebase should be sent as GitHub pull requests.
+Contributions to the kraken-lib codebase should be sent as GitHub pull requests.
 See section _Create a pull request_ below for details.
 If there is any problem with the pull request we can iterate on it using the commenting features of GitHub.